|

 In the Notification settings window, you can configure organization notifications.

-Go to User settings → Notification settings or in title bar, go to Notifications → Configure notification.
+Go to User settings → Notification settings or in the title bar, go to Notifications → Configure notification.

 [1] Organization digest :

-The daily digest summarizes all notifications from the organization for the current day and sends the summary as a single
+The daily digest summarizes all notifications from the organization for the current day and sends the summary as a single notification.

-The weekly digest summarized all notifications form the organization for the week starting from Monday to Sunday and sends
+The weekly digest summarizes all notifications from the organization for the week, starting from Monday to Sunday, and sends the summary as a single notification.

 [2] Instant notifications :